HuijiaoLuo/QuantumHackathon26/README.md

 # either run from the command line ...
 python optimized/joint_estimator_grid.py

-# ... or step through the notebook
+# ... or step through the notebook.
+If you did not install jupyterlab, please run pip install jupyterlab
 jupyter lab run_m5.ipynb
 ```